shebuxin/shebuxin.github.io/_pages/projects.md

 I developed an analytical EMT model of inverter-based microgrids and proposed a controller design approach with guaranteed large signal stability.
 The approach is validated through power hardware-in-the-loop experiments in [CURENT HTB](https://curent.utk.edu/wp-content/uploads/2024/07/Tolbert_Fact_Sheet_Web.pdf)

+* **DOE-PNNL -- Energy Storage Portfolio**

+I lead several tasks focused on fast control and resilience analysis for Energy Storage Systems (ESS).
+I also contribute to the development of the [PNNL Energy Storage Evaluation Tool (ESET)](https://eset.pnnl.gov/).

 * **PNNL-LDRD -- Control Oriented Models for Co-design Optimization**

 I developed an EMT model of a 240-bus miniWECC system in PSCAD, integrating offshore wind farms, IBRs, and HVDC/MTDC.
 This model was transformed from PSS/e using ETran.
 Additionally, I developed analytical and numerical wind turbine models in Python using Sympy.